CrucibleMC/Omniconfig/docs/README.md

 Omniconfig has two ways to declare a configuration file, either by `IOmniconfigBuilder` or `@AnnotationConfig`

-TODO: Examples and proper explanation in how to use t
+TODO: Examples and proper explanation in how to use it